Product was successfully added to your shopping cart.

 When I was preparing for an Olympia contest, I trained my arms daily—biceps one day, triceps the next.
 I worked biceps and chest together, then triceps and lats.
 This was the “push-pull” concept.
 In this way, I’d overload neither the arm flexors nor the extensors.
 When I wasn’t grinding toward a contest, I would generally work each arm muscle three times a week.
 During this non-contest period, I’d reduce each exercise by one set, but I would never reduce the amount of weight.

 Immediately following a two-minute break, I would perform one-arm standing cable curls.
 With my free arm, I’d grip an upright post for support.
 I could then exert full power in curling without losing my balance.
-In fact, I liked to add one balance-free exercise to each bodypart routine for maximum stimulation.
-I did four sets of 10-12 reps, starting with 70 pounds and finishing with 90–no cheating and no forced reps.
+In fact, I liked to add one balance-free exercise to each body part routine for maximum stimulation.
+I did four sets of 10-12 reps, starting with 70 lb and finishing with 90—no cheating and no forced reps.
 Again, I sped up on the final reps.

 Since I wanted every calorie I burned to be productive, I eliminated the usual warm-ups.
 I started with the concentration curls because they were less stressful on the joints than the subsequent biceps movements, and therefore provided a substantial warm-up themselves.
 This procedure had worked well for me so far.
 I would surely have had to do the regular warm-ups if I didn’t use the progressive system.

-Here’s some advice–don't start your triceps work with this exercise.
+Here’s some advice: don’t start your triceps work with this exercise.
 The movement is done under a great initial stretch at the bottom of the movement, and if the muscle is not sufficiently warmed up, you could end up with strained ligaments.
-If done subsequent to other triceps exercises, however, no warm-up is needed.
+If done after other triceps exercises, however, no warm-up is needed.

 On the final forced reps it’s possible to assist yourself by using your free arm, pushing up against the forearm.
 I also find a certain stability in reaching across my body with my free arm to grip my chest.
 The more rigid you can make your body, the more directly the exercise is going to affect the triceps.